-Distance vs. Time to Pay: This graph shows the mean average time to pay over distance.
-The blue line is the predicted mean average, and the grey area is the confidence interval for that prediction.
+How long does it take to get paid?
+Distance vs. time to pay: This graph shows the mean average time to pay over distance.
+The blue line is the predicted mean average, and the gray area is the confidence interval for that prediction.

 * The invoice distance was calculated using the zip code of the invoice sender and the invoice recipient.
 The time to pay was calculated by looking at the difference between the invoice date and the payment date.
 For invoices that were paid online, the payment date would be the online transaction date.
 For invoices that were paid by check or cash, the payment date would be whenever the FreshBooks customer marked the invoice as “Paid” in FreshBooks.